 This course examines the constructive tension between the church's desire to maintain authentic traditions and the need to adapt and respond to current socio-cultural forces.
 Issues studied with particular attention to biblical, historical and theological matters.
 [3 credit hours.
 Instructor: Varies.
-Frequency: Every January term.
+Frequency: January term or summer.
 Prerequisite: None.]